halkyard/lh/turtle-objects.md

 *    run the program again but this time `step` into the `main()` function on line 48
 *    step into the reset() call on line 41

-Notice that the reset() function is not defined in the yinyang.py but the turtle.py module instead.
+Notice the reset() function is not defined in yinyang.py but turtle.py instead.
 To view this file go to `File > Open Module`.

 ![open-module](/assets/images/open-module.png)